|home - Bildarchiv

 ways in which queer politics and anti-war politics and anti-capitalist

 politics work together.
 And i think in many ways that's sort of a big

 Judith Halberstam, San Diego, USA, videoletter-videoclip

-videoletters could connect the normality' of war and globalization
+could connect the normality' of war and globalization with the agendas

-with the agendas of feminist or queer politics.
-They offer an opportunity
+of feminist or queer politics.
+They offer an opportunity to develop a

 In our group we have different ideas of "feminism", "women's perspectives", "queer or lesbian/gay/transgender issues".
 Some of us understand videoletters as a project, where women from different parts of the world exchange their differing experiences, analysis or ideas of resistance.
 Others understand a feminist analysis as one, which makes visible experiences or standpoints systematically concealed in the media and political representation.
 Or there is an interest in the question how war and globalization produce and construct special kinds of gender- or sexual positions and relations.
 Some want to find out, how a genderspecific division of labour and sexualised violence are related to war, the military and nationalism.
 Anne from Berlin is especially interested to hear from Tejal and Natasha from Bombay about their experiences with these issues, related to the religious-fundamentalistic motivated genocid in Gujarat.
 And Nadja would like to hear from Ana and the women from Mexico how this may be related to Chiapas with its ongoing low intensity war.
 When we speak about "queer" perspectives we want to address a common critique of sexism, heterosexism, homophobia, transphobia and racism, which for some of us is covered by this term.

 We would like to begin an exchange of interests and questions between the participants of the videoletters project.

 How can you participate?